Arongil/Adventure/README.md

 ## History

 This game started in 2016 as an [app]( https://lakernewhouse_9283.trinket.io/sites/adventure) I wrote in middle school.
 Early in high school I rebuilt it from scratch, adding more levels, more zones, better combat mechanics, and a storyline.
 It takes about an hour to play through start-to-finish, and of course then there's the challenge to beat the game (read: defeat the boss in the skeleton cave) at ever higher difficulty levels.
-Let me know if you beat the game on torment mode -- you'll make a world first.
+Let me know if you beat the game on torment mode -- you'll make a world first!